 Mercedes dominated over the weekend, with the cars being quickest by a significant margin in all the sessions.
 Hamilton lost out on pole position by by 0.012secs.
 Dutchman Verstappen was 0.538secs off pole.
 He will start the race on a different tyre than Mercedes.
 Bottas and Hamilton were superb on the day and their dominance could spell trouble for the likes of Red Bull.

 'It's obviously exactly how I wanted to start the season'

+Bottas told Sky Sports, that he wanted to start the season on a strong note after qualifying.
+He wants to turn the pole into a victory.
+"It's obviously exactly how I wanted to start the season," Bottas said.
 "But the main day is [Sunday] and I already have my thoughts on that, try to maximize and try to turn this pole into a victory."

 Winning the opening race could be significant for Bottas

 Winning the opening race of a shortened season could be significant.
 Bottas will have to back himself here.
 The second race also set to be held in Austria next weekend.
 Hamilton acknowledged the fact that this is a strong track for Bottas.
 However, the Briton knows Sunday is the day where things will count.
 Both drivers will battle head to head.